 Appraisers may begin using ANSI Z765-2021 immediately but are not required by Fannie Mae to do so until April 1, 2022.
 To prepare appraisers for using this standard, McKissock is offering a live stream course titled Measuring 1-4 Unit Residential Properties with ANSI Z765 Standard.
-To see if the course is approved in your state, check out our live stream options and select your state.

 An additional appraisal-specific change to the Selling Guide addresses the selection of comparable sales in a new or recently converted condo project or subdivision.
 A link to the Announcement may be found here.